Gartner Magic Quadrant

 Visionaries understand where the market is going or have a vision for changing market rules, but do not yet execute well.

 Niche Players focus successfully on a small segment, or are unfocused and do not out-innovate or outperform others.

 Challengers execute well today or may dominate a large segment, but do not demonstrate an understanding of market direction.

 Interactive Magic Quadrant Features

-Gartner’s interactive Magic Quadrant features enable clients to create a view of the Magic Quadrant to reflect their own business goals, needs and priorities.
-Most significantly the interactive features enable Gartner clients to adjust the weightings applied to each of the evaluation criteria to generate a new, client-specific Magic Quadrant graphic for that market.
-Clients then save and share these customized Magic Quadrants for their internal analyses and decision making.
+Gartner's interactive Magic Quadrant features enable you to create a view of the Magic Quadrant to reflect your own business goals, needs and priorities.
+Most significantly the interactive features enable you to adjust the weightings applied to each of the evaluation criteria to generate a new, client-specific Magic Quadrant graphic for that market.
+You can then save and share these customized Magic Quadrants for your internal analyses and decision making.

 Contextualization enables you to view a Gartner Magic Quadrant through a specific lens, providing high-impact additional perspectives by key industry, region and company size.
 This enhancement provides analyst commentary on the market and notable vendors from key client contexts.
 The interactive Magic Quadrant experience provides you with a customized view of the market based on the criteria most important to you.

 Read more about the methodology or the Magic Quadrant features and benefits.